 This projector product includes the open source software programs which apply the GNU General Public License Version 2 or later version ("GPL Programs").
 We provide the source code of the GPL Programs until five (5) years after the discontinuation of same model of this projector product.

-If you desire to receive the source code of the GPL Programs, contact Epson.
+If you desire to receive the source code of the GPL Programs, contact Epson as described in the User's Guide.

 These GPL Programs are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU General Public License for more details